 How can firms grow and compete if they aspire to make or remain on the list?

-Sustainable organic growth fueled by predictable sales velocity continues to be the most controllable method for taking a firm to the next level – for increasing revenue and for attracting possible partners.
-Here are common strategies that firms of all shapes and size should address.
+Sustainable organic growth fueled by predictable sales velocity continues to be the most controllable method for taking an insurance brokerage firm to the next level – for increasing revenue and for attracting possible partners.
+Here are common strategies that firms of all shapes and sizes should address.

 Building a cultural commitment to an organic growth strategy, identifying potential best-in-class agency partnerships, and doubling down on opportunities for reinvestment (capital, talent) can be keys to the future outlook and success of firms that wish to compete to make the coveted Top 100 Broker List.